Before you open the laptop: The one rule to follow when using AI with your kids

 When I use AI with my kids, there is one main guiding principle.
 They have to come with the idea.
 Full stop.

 It can’t be vague, it has to be well thought out.
-The idea needs to be specific enough that he could explain it, detailed enough that he could draw it on paper if he had to.
+The idea needs to be specific enough that he could explain it, detailed enough that he could draw it on paper if he had to (and sometime that is also a requirement).

-This Spring Break, Jackson (my 8 year old) spent most of his free time building a Super Mario World in his room in honor of the new movie.
+This Spring Break, Jackson (my 8 year old) spent most of his free time building a Super Mario World.
+The new movie just came out, so it’s top of mind for him.
 The whole thing is made from cardboard, scraps, packaging boxes, toys, blankets, anything he could find.
 There was no picture to follow.
 He just kept building until it looked like what was in his head.

 Now he wants to turn it into a video game.
 So we're going to try.
-But before we opened a single app, he needed to come up with all of the requirements himself: the objective of the game, how many stages there are, what the characters are trying to do.
-He also knows he can't actually make a Super Mario game (you know, because copyright), so he has to figure out who the characters become when they're his, not Nintendo's.
+But before we opened a single app, he needed to come up with all of the requirements himself, including the objective, how many stages there are, what the characters are trying to do, the obstacles they need to overcome, etc. He also knows he can't actually make a Super Mario game (you know, because copyright), so he has to figure out who the characters become when they're his, not Nintendo's.

 He's drawing storyboards right now.
 His room is an absolute disaster.
-That's exactly where he needs to be before we touch AI.
+And, then (and only then) will we be ready to open up an AI.

-Skipping the ideation gives the wrong out (and the wrong takeaway)
+Skipping the ideation gives the wrong output (and teaches the wrong lesson)

 If your kid sits down and says "I want to make a video game," and you open the laptop and start there, you are going to get a video game.
-It might be functional and may even look okay.
+It might be functional.
+It may even look okay.
 But your kid will feel essentially nothing about it.

 And, that’s not AI’s fault.
 It's just how this works.
 Generic in, generic out.
 If the idea has no specificity, no ownership, no detail that could only have come from your particular kid's brain, then what AI gives back will be equally generic.
-You've wasted a session and probably a lot of token.
-And you’ve wasted valuable time.
+You've wasted a session and probably a lot of tokens.
+And, most of all, you’ve wasted time.

 The storyboards Jackson is drawing right now are the product.
 The video game is just an extension of those.
 The thinking that has to happen before we ever open Claude is where the real value lives, and it's the part that AI shouldn’t do for him.